CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [ADDITIONAL SECTION FOR ASSET-BASED LENDING TRANSACTION]

-[(*) for the First Lien Obligations, increases the Advance Rate applicable to the Borrowing Base to a rate higher than the Advance Rate on the date hereof, or modifies the definitions of “Borrowing Base,” “Eligible Account,” “Eligible Inventory,” or “Reserves” in the First Lien Credit Agreement on the date hereof so as to increase the amount of credit available to Borrower, provided that First Lien Agent’s discretion to establish additional reserves, to release reserves, and to determine eligibility will not be affected or limited in any manner.]
+2.2.11.sec=for the First Lien Obligations, increases the Advance Rate applicable to the Borrowing Base to a rate higher than the Advance Rate on the date hereof, or modifies the definitions of “Borrowing Base,” “Eligible Account,” “Eligible Inventory,” or “Reserves” in the First Lien Credit Agreement on the date hereof so as to increase the amount of credit available to Borrower, provided that First Lien Agent’s discretion to establish additional reserves, to release reserves, and to determine eligibility will not be affected or limited in any manner.

 [END OF ADDITIONAL SECTION]